 - Your household income and expenses (your budget)

-After your trustee has assessed your personal financial situation they will be able to provide you with information concerning all of your options, including a consumer proposal.
+After your trustee has assessed your personal financial situation they will be able to provide you with information concerning all of your debt relief options, including a consumer proposal.
 There may be quite a range in terms of options.
 It is very important to weigh each option closely.
 Once you have completed this initial assessment, you will have a much better understanding of where you’re standing financially; along with which alternative will likely be the most appropriate.

 It’s possible that after your initial assessment has been completed that your trustee will suggest alternatives to filing a consumer proposal.
-Here are some of the alternatives that may be presented to you are:
+Here are some of the alternatives that may be presented to you:

 - Certain changes to your spending patterns